-Bahamas in crisis after Hurricane Dorian flattens homes; food scarce
+Bahamas in crisis after Hurricane Dorian flattens homes, food scarce

 Heavy rains and storm-surge waters moving inland could cause life-threatening flash floods, the NHC said.
 The risk extended from Jupiter, Florida, to Surf City, North Carolina.
 Tornadoes were possible along the Florida coast, with the risk later moving to Georgia and South Carolina.

-With many telephones down on Abaco and Grand Bahama islands, residents posted lists of missing loved ones across social media sites.
+With many telephones down on Abaco and Grand Bahama islands, residents posted lists of missing loved ones on social media sites.

 A single Facebook post by media outlet Our News Bahamas seeking the names of missing people had 2,000 comments listing lost family members since it went live on Tuesday, although some of the comments were also about loved ones being found.